TeamHypersomnia/rectpack2D/README.md

 // Save the resultant splits
 empty_spaces.push_back(bigger_split);
-empty_spaces.push_back(lesser_split);
+empty_spaces.push_back(smaller_split);
 ````

-Notice that we push the lesser split *after* the bigger one.
+Notice that we push the smaller split *after* the bigger one.
-This is fairly important, because later the candidate images will encounter the lesser splits first,
+This is fairly important, because later the candidate images will encounter the smaller splits first,
 which will make better use of empty spaces overall.

 #### Corner cases: